📄 InterBering Library – Media News, Articles, Studies & Historical Publications (1906–2025)

 Bering Strait Tunnel Border and Customs Regime: Climate, Infrastructure, and Organization of Intercontinental Cooperation

-By Fyodor Soloview, President, InterBering LLC — Anchorage, November 2, 2025.
+By: Fyodor Soloview, President, InterBering LLC — Anchorage

 Editor’s Note: This publication reflects the independent analytical position of InterBering LLC and its founder Fyodor Soloview.
-It does not represent an official policy document or intergovernmental agreement but serves as a conceptual framework for discussion of future Eurasia–America transport cooperation.
+It is not an official intergovernmental policy document but a conceptual framework for ongoing discussions on future Eurasia–America transport integration.

 Here's Why Plans for a Tunnel Between Russia and Alaska Are Insane